In this hands-on Mott & Bow review, I’ll share my thoughts about this direct-to-consumer apparel brand to help you decide if it’s worth your money.

 Is Mott & Bow American?

 Mott & Bow is based in the United States (New York) and Honduras.
-Their products are manufactured in Central America, South America and China.
+They manufacture their products in Central America, South America and China.

 Yes, Mott & Bow has seasonal sales and a perennial Sale Section on their website.